-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price Amount of Registration Fee Class A Common Stock, \$0.0001 par value per share \$ (1)(2) \$
+Proposed Maximum Title of Each Class of Securities Aggregate

-Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Amount of Offering Price to be Registered Registration Fee Class A Common Stock, \$0.0001 par value per share (1)(2)Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.

-(1) (2) Includes the aggregate offering price of additional shares that the underwriters have the option to purchase, if any.
+(1)(2)Includes the aggregate offering price of additional shares that the underwriters have the option to purchase, if any.